Doylestown Brain Injury Lawyer

 Is a concussion a brain injury?

 A concussion is a mild traumatic brain injury, and these terms may be used interchangeably.
 However, categorizing a traumatic brain injury as mild does not mean it is not serious.
 If a second injury occurs before recovery is complete, the results can be more severe, even deadly.
+If you or someone you know experienced a head injury, take our concussion quiz.

 A single concussion may increase the risk of developing Parkinson’s disease later in life and can lead to postconcussive syndrome, wherein symptoms linger for a year or more.
 Multiple concussions can lead to chronic traumatic encephalopathy, a degenerative brain condition.